EspressoTrip-v2/concept-application/README.md

 If you are on Chrome and you get a warning about certificates, without the ability to ignore.
 Click anywhere on the webpage and type "thisisunsafe" and enter.

 ### Skaffold Image Handling:
-Every time you make shut Skaffold down it removes the created deployments, there is a small issue that sometimes it leaves dangling images that take up space.
+Every time you shut Skaffold down it removes the created deployments, there is a small issue that sometimes it leaves dangling images that take up space.
 You might get a low memory warning from minikube.
 To clean any dangling images you need to ssh into minikube to clear then out.
 ```bash
 ~$  minikube ssh -- docker system prune